athos/sweet-array/README.md

 ```

 When initializing multi-dimensional arrays, the init expression for each element
-may itself be an array or an expression that generates an array:
+may itself be an array or an expression that evaluates to an array:

 ```clojure
 (def xs (sa/new [double] [1.0 2.0]))